afroDC/old_work/Gluu/Gluubernetes/README.md

 Note that this is scalable, although not with persistence layers from what I  can assume.

 Now launch oxTrust and oxAuth:

+###### The `hostAliases` configuration inside of `oxauth.yaml` and `oxtrust.yam`l is optional if you have access to a DNS where the `domain` you entered before in `config-init` is resolvable from your machine.
+In minikube, you can set it to the `minikube ip` so you can access it through the Ingress Controller.

 ```
 kubectl create -f https://raw.githubusercontent.com/afroDC/Dev/master/Gluu/Gluubernetes/Deployments/oxauth.yaml\